OneCbyte/Bombardir/README.md

 # Bombardir
- This game is written in Python using pygame, your version of python may not work correctly, there may also be errors and crashes in the program, I will try to fix them as soon as possible.
+Hello!
+This game is written in python using the pygame library.
+This game is under active development.
+You can use it for your own purposes, I would be grateful if you indicate the creator when distributing my project :)